Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 "That's a man who won't leave," Gellman says.
 "There are many aspects of his past behavior and, frankly, his pathology that lead me to think this is an immutable decision on his part."

-Gellman writes about the 2020 presidential election — and how he thinks it could trigger a constitutional crisis — in his latest article for the Atlantic.
+Gellman writes about the 2020 presidential election — and how he thinks it could trigger a constitutional crisis — in his latest article for The Atlantic.
 He notes that typically elections are ended when one candidate concedes to the other.
 It's a system, he says, that "presumes good behavior and presumes that a rational and well-meaning candidate will accept reality when it comes."

 But Gellman does not trust a scenario that relies upon good faith from the president: "Trump is making as absolutely plain as he can that he will fight the mail vote, that he will try to get the vote count stopped, and that he will not accept any result that is not a victory for him."